kristoff-it/redis-memolock/README.md

 would not be able scale as much (because of a higher level of coordination) and would not allow you to use services that are not Redis-aware to store results, such as a CDN, for example.

-*Enjoy the simplicity that springs from limiting the scope of our design.*
+*Enjoy the simplicity and flexibility that springs from limiting the scope of our design.*

 # Repository Contents
 This repository will soon contain a few different implementations that are able to cooperate